masayuki0812/gae-scaffold/README.md

 gae-scaffold
 ============

-Scaffold for Google App Engine.
+Scaffold for Google App Engine in Python.

 ## Features